 The police will talk to all parties, including any drivers, passengers, and witnesses.
 They will assess the damage to each vehicle and use the physical information from the scene to assess the stories provided by the drovers and witnesses.

 With some accidents, it will be easier to determine the fault than with others.
 For instance, where stories don’t add up, and no witnesses or security camera footage are available, it can take more work to determine fault.

 If the at-fault driver does not admit responsibility for the accident, then the insurance company can assess the evidence to work out who caused the accident.

 It is for this reason that you should take photos and gather information, including the contact details of any witnesses.
 The more evidence there is, the easier it will be for the insurance adjuster.

 What Happens If Both Drivers Are At Fault?

 In Texas, modified comparative negligence is used.
 This means that you will not be about to recoup any losses from the other driver if you’re more than 50% at fault in the accident.

 In this instance, you would pay for your own medical bills and repairs, even if the other driver was also at fault.

 Hire a Houston Car Accident Attorney Today

-If you’re in an automobile collision, do your best to gather up as much information as possible.
+If you’re in an automobile collision, do your best to gather as much information as possible.
 Try your best to remain calm and think about your safety and that of others around you.